ossf/wg-best-practices-os-developers/docs/SCM-BestPractices/github/repository/non_linear_history.md

-## Default Branch Doesn't Require Linear History
+# Default Branch Should Require Linear History

 policy name: non_linear_history

 severity: MEDIUM

-### Description
+## Description

 Prevent merge commits from being pushed to protected branches.

-### Threat Example(s)
+## Threat Example(s)

 Having a non-linear history makes it harder to reverse changes, making recovery from bugs and security risks slower and more difficult.

-### Remediation
+## Remediation

 1. Make sure you have admin permissions
 2. Go to the repo's settings page